"That's your problem - you don't wanna be in love. You wanna be in love in a movie." - Rosie O'Donnell as Becky, Sleepless in Seattle

 Perish the thought, my friend.

 As for "You wanna be in love in a movie," I've seen far too many people settle for less than awesome.
 I'm not saying you should expect Tom Hanks to be waiting for you at the top of the Empire State Building on Valentine's Day, but I've heard some pretty vicious fights and ugly name-calling between people who claim to be in love.
+And I don't just mean a petty squabble over someone loading the dishwasher incorrectly (you know who you are).
+I'm talking about the kind of fight that has one person mocking their SO's weight because they know that's a direct hit to their deepest insecurity, so that person lashes out with hateful comments about impotence.

 That's not love.
 And that's certainly not love in a movie, unless the film in question is What's Love Got to Do With It?